javier-arango/u-food/README.md

 ## API Documentation
 Run the backend server in go to [http://localhost:8080/api/v1/swagger-ui/index.html](http://localhost:8080/api/v1/swagger-ui/index.html)

+### 🛠 Configuration and Customization
+The application architecture of UFood emphasizes adaptability and robust security through strategic configuration and customization:

+- **Security Configurations**: UFood incorporates specific security settings to safeguard the platform and its users.
+Token-based authentication is fortified with a configurable expiration time (`ufood-security.token-expiration-time=15`) and a securely generated token secret (`ufood-security.token-secret`).
+These settings ensure that session management is both secure and user-friendly.

+- **External API Integration**: UFood's diverse dining options are powered by integration with the Yelp API.
+Customizable properties (`yelp.host-url` and `yelp.api-key`) streamline this process, ensuring reliable access to Yelp's rich database for real-time restaurant data, thereby enhancing the user experience with accurate and varied dining recommendations.

+- **System Flexibility**: Through classes like `AppConfiguration` and `RestTemplateConfig`, the application demonstrates flexibility in setup and external communications.
+These configurations facilitate efficient object mapping and API interactions, laying the foundation for a scalable and maintainable codebase.

+- **API Documentation with Swagger UI**: UFood leverages Swagger UI to document its API, configured via `SwaggerConfig`.
+This approach not only makes the API more accessible to developers but also supports transparent and easy integration, promoting an open developer community around the platform.

+### 🔐 Security and Authentication
+UFood's security strategy is comprehensive, ensuring the integrity, confidentiality, and availability of user data:

+- **HTTPS Enforcement**: All traffic is encrypted using HTTPS, protecting data in transit against eavesdropping and tampering.

+- **Token-Based Authentication**: Leveraging JWT for secure, stateless authentication allows for efficient user identification and session management without compromising security.

+- **Data Protection**: Sensitive data, including user credentials, is encrypted using advanced algorithms before storage, mitigating risks associated with data breaches.

+- **Proactive Security Measures**: Regular security assessments and adherence to best practices in application security help in promptly identifying and mitigating vulnerabilities.

+- **Access Control**: Implementing Role-Based Access Control (RBAC) ensures users have access only to features and data pertinent to their role, further securing the application against unauthorized use.

+### 📝 Versioning and CI/CD
+Version control and continuous integration/continuous deployment (CI/CD) are pivotal in the development lifecycle of UFood, ensuring code quality and facilitating seamless deployments:

+- **Semantic Versioning**: Adopting semantic versioning helps manage releases through meaningful version numbers, making it easier to track changes and manage dependencies.

+- **Git and GitHub**: Utilizing Git for version control, with GitHub as the repository hosting service, enhances collaboration and streamlines change management, allowing for a well-organized and collaborative development process.

+- **CircleCI Integration**: The integration with CircleCI automates the build, test, and deployment pipelines.
+This setup supports:
+    - Continuous testing to maintain high-quality code standards.
+    - Automated deployments, enabling quick and reliable delivery of new features and updates to users.
+    - Real-time feedback on the health of the application, guiding immediate improvements.

 ## Getting Started
 To run this project you will need Java, Gradle, and npm install in your system: